Mallick17/SQL-NoSQL/README.md

 - `--rm` cleans up container after exit.
 - `-v /local/path:/app` mounts folder from Mac into container's `/app`.
-- The script writes output `MOCK_DATA_10000_more.csv` into `/app`, which syncs to your Mac.
+- The script writes output `MOCK_DATA_10000_more.csv` into `/app`, which syncs to The Mac.

 ### 3. Verify Output

-Check your local folder `/Users/gyanaranjan.mallick/Downloads/docker_local` for the file
+Check The local folder `/Users/gyanaranjan.mallick/Downloads/docker_local` for the file

 `MOCK_DATA_10000_more.csv` containing the combined data.